 CALL NOW FOR DETAILS ON OUR FANTASTIC HOME OF THE WEEK.

-Set within an existing parkland landscape yet with easy access to neighbouring towns and transport connections, Maple Grange at St Luke’s Park has quickly become the perfect place to call home.
+Set within an existing parkland landscape yet with easy access to neighbouring towns and transport connections, St Luke’s Park is fast becoming the perfect place to call home.

 This new village benefits from a landscape led approach which is apparent from the outset, thanks to an attractive entrance way that leads you through to the development itself.